yguitton/training-material/topics/statistics/tutorials/flexynesis_unsupervised/tutorial.md

 {: .question}

 ## Get optimal clusters
-We can also use k-means clustering with a varying number of expected clusters and pick the best one based on silhouette scores.
+Now we will use k-means clustering with a varying number of expected clusters and pick the best one based on silhouette scores.

 > <hands-on-title> Get optimal clusters </hands-on-title>
 >